Meet CybrIQ at InfoComm 2026 · Booth C5052 · June 16–19 · Las Vegas · opens in · Pre-book a working session →

 1. 01 Link negotiation pattern.

 How the device negotiates speed, duplex, and auto-negotiation with the switch.
 A managed Crestron codec negotiates differently than a 5-port unmanaged switch, even if both report the same MAC.
+The switch records this; we read it back.

 2. 02 MAC OUI and identity descriptors.